stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

 [Erlang’s](https://www.erlang.org/) style of concurrency and distributed programming.
 This brings a lot of power in order to implement networking applications that are fault tolerant, can work on several network transports, and have an expressive model of communication.
 By expressive we mean that processes communicate explicitly by sending messages to each other rather than by sharing resources in memory.
-This also implies that processes -running in the same local node or in a remote node- pattern match over the specific messages they can handle, which fits very well
+This also implies that processes -running in the same local node or in a remote node- pattern match over the specific messages they can handle, which fits very well with
 Haskell’s capabilities of modeling messages with algebraic data types.